android-code/testing/README.md

 # testing
 This is repository of http://androidcode.pl blog Testing section.
 It shows usage of testing libraries for Android.
-Posts about testing Android app using utilities from this repository can be found at http://androidcode.pl/blog/
+Posts about testing Android app using utilities from this repository and more can be found at http://androidcode.pl/blog/

 This repository contains examples of following testing utilities and libraries:
 - JUnit